EDUCATION

 Phone: 800.685.1111 Phone: 888.397.3742 Phone: 888.909.8872

 • Report the crime to the Federal Trade Commission (FTC).
-Your information is collected and safely stored for worldwide use with law enforcement agencies.
-The FTC will also assist you with a recovery plan that is just for you and your situation.
+Your information is collected and safely stored for worldwide use by law enforcement agencies.
+The FTC will also assist you with a recovery plan.

 Federal Trade Commission